Esbern/gis/Reference/mooreComicStripNarratives2018.md

 ### Self Notes
-This first import is just to get the images this articel needs a
+This first import is just to get the images this article needs a reed but it is a fine update to Torsten Hägerstrand oogonial time geography

 ---